 Traffic volume is one of the biggest contributors to website speed issues or high server resource usage.
 While there are ways to alleviate this – some of which we’ve detailed above – there will always be a limit to what a server can handle.

-Aftership.com lists the top 100 WooCommerce sites of 2021 by their “global rank”.
+Aftership.com lists the top 100 WooCommerce websites of 2021 by their “global rank”.
 It also includes statistics on their monthly visitor numbers.
 Most of these sites welcomed upwards of a million users a month – roughly 33,000 a day.
 All of them on this list run on WooCommerce.

 The key is to have the right server setup to handle any expected volume of users (there’s no harm in having plenty of extra resources ready to go).
 And to use as many on-site techniques as possible to keep the speed up for each and every individual visitor.